A list of the top wide receivers to draft for the 2018 fantasy football season.

 |2018 Projections||View DeAndre Hopkins's 2018 projected stats.|

-As great as Antonio Brown’s season was, Hopkins’ was arguably more impressive, given the positively barbaric QB play he endured for more than half the year – eight games of Tom Savage and 73 attempts from T.J.
+As great as Antonio Brown's season was, Hopkins' was arguably more impressive, given the positively barbaric QB play he endured for more than half the year - eight games of Tom Savage and 73 attempts from T.J.
 Yates.
-Even so, Hopkins reeled in 13 touchdowns over 15 games on a league-leading 174 targets.
-His per-play averages – 7.9 YPT (15th) and 14.4 YPC (10th) – were nothing special, but keep in mind he should have a healthy Deshaun Watson next year.
-During the six full games the duo suited up together, Hopkins posted a 76-45-606-7 line that prorates to 203 targets, 120 catches, 1616 yards and 19 TDs over a full season, though his per-target (8.0) and per-catch (13.5) output was largely the same no matter who was under center.
-At 6-1, 215, and with a 4.46 40 during his Pro Day, Hopkins has good size and the speed to get separation, but he’s not a freak in the Julio Jones or Mike Evans mold.
-Instead, he excels by making the seemingly impossible catch even when he’s well covered and getting his toes down in bounds when there’s barely an inch of room on the sidelines.
-In short, Hopkins’ focus, concentration and ball skills allowed him to transcend some of the league’s worst QB play, and in 2018 his situation should improve materially.
-The emergence of speedster Will Fuller could cut into some of Hopkins’ downfield looks, but Fuller is the perfect complement: a small, modest-volume deep threat to occupy the defense but never threaten Hopkins’ status as the team’s undisputed No. 1.
+Even so, Hopkins reeled in 13 touchdowns in 15 games on a league-leading 174 targets.
+His per-play averages - 7.9 YPT (15th among 100-target WR) and 14.4 YPC (10th) - were nothing special, but keep in mind he should have a healthy Deshaun Watson this year.
+During the six full games the duo suited up together, Hopkins posted a 38-551-6 stat line on 60 targets, which prorates to 101 catches on 160 targets for 1,469 yards and 16 TDs over 16 games.
+He also improved his per-target to 9.2 and his per-catch to 14.5 playing with Watson, though Hopkins' efficiency marks were at least decent no matter who was under center.
+At 6-1, 215, and with a 4.46 40 during his pro day, Hopkins has good size and the speed to get separation, but he's not a freak in the Julio Jones or Mike Evans mold.
+Instead, Hopkins excels by making the seemingly impossible catch even when he's well covered and getting his toes down in bounds when there's barely an inch of room on the sidelines.
+In short, his focus, concentration and ball skills allowed him to transcend some of the league's worst QB play, and in 2018 his situation should improve materially.
+The emergence of speedster Will Fuller could cut into some of Hopkins' downfield looks, but Fuller is the perfect complement - a small, modest-volume deep threat to occupy the defense but never threaten Hopkins' status as the team's undisputed No. 1.
 Hopkins missed Week 17 and the Pro Bowl with a calf injury, but he made a full recovery for offseason activities.

 Imagine how confident you'll feel going into your draft with exclusive wide receiver rankings from the premier fantasy football source on the web.
 Once you sign up, you'll not only get access to these rankings, you'll completely unlock every page on RotoWire.com.